 The Blue Mansion in Georgetown

 Called the Blue Mansion because of its stunning blue façade, the mansion was built in the 1880’s by one of the most powerful Chinese trading and shipping tycoons, Cheong Fatt Tze.
 The distinct blue colour of the mansion was derived from a blend of lime and natural blue dyes from the indigo plant.
 Today, the mansion is a national treasure and is one of the highlights of Georgetown.

 The mansion was designed and built by artisans and craftsmen from China who generously applied the principles of feng shui in both the general layout as well as in the ornate decorations.
 Western (predominantly British) elements were incorporated in the design, probably to impress his Western trading partners.
 The result is a wondrous mix of East and West; best exemplified by the central courtyard which features Scottish cast-iron balusters, Art Nouveau stained glass and Chinese timber lattices.

-If you’re visiting Penang, you shouldn’t miss a tour or a stay at the Cheong Fatt Tze Mansion.
-It truly is an enchanting spot worth exploring!
+If you’re visiting Penang, you shouldn’t miss a tour or a stay at the Cheong Fatt Tze Mansion to learn about its history.
+The Cheong Fatt Tze Mansion truly is an enchanting place to visit!
 Check out other Things to Do in Penang.